lalibretti/lalibretti/README.md

 **About Me!**

 - 👨🏽‍💻 I recently completed  a Full-Stack Bootcamp at Hofstra University
-- 🌱 I currently work with html/css bootstrap/tailwind/javascript/react/node.js/sequelize/mysql adding more skills each week.
+- 🌱 I currently work with html/css bootstrap/tailwind/javascript/react/node/sequelize/mysql
 - 🤔 My interest lies in creating functional and pretty things.
 - 🎨🎭 I have a background in design and the performing arts.
 - 💬 Ask me about anything, I love to answer!